45 “No power or influence can or ought to be maintained by virtue of the priesthood…” (D&C 121:45).

 … I show man not only the way of liberty, but the way of bondage.
 He shall know understandingly the ways of my dominions, and the judgment that is upon him.
 32/30.20.
 And the same rules shall apply to every king, queen, emperor, and every other ruler in the world.
 32/30.21.
 The resurrection in heaven of each and every one of them shall be with, and no faster than, those they ruled over on earth.
 32/30.22.
 And they shall be responsible to all their subjects[2d]…

 LDS teachings commonly use arguments of priesthood to legitimize LDS authority as the only true church, and our General Authorities as Christ’s only true living prophets and apostles on earth.
 Our entire cultural system of giving General Authorities and priesthood holders the “chief seats in the synagogues” or always insisting “to be called of men Rabbi, Rabbi” [President or Bishop in our case] is directly contrary to Christ’s teachings (see Matt 23:6–12; Luke 23:6, 11:43).
 Like the Pharisees of Jesus time, I believe we have slowly come to focus too much on priesthood as an eternal authority and honor to be desired instead of merely a responsibility to be shouldered.
 It has become a way to legitimize dominion and exert one’s own will upon others, instead of being a responsibility of public service which maintains equality.
 We forget that God respects self determination above all, and will never force compliance contrary to the voice and conscience of the majority.
-We too often seek to ‘talk up’ the priesthood when we should instead be focusing on the fact that earthly priesthood is a symbolic responsibility and burden that gives assertive individuals an obligation to service that prepares them to be worthy of the real power that comes only from heaven.
-(A power open to ALL worthy humankind.)
+We too often seek to ‘talk up’ the priesthood when we should instead be focusing on the fact that earthly priesthood is a symbolic responsibility and burden that gives assertive individuals an obligation to service — and that service is the true source of heaven’s power (A power open to ALL worthy humankind.)
 Paul tries repeatedly in his New Testament letters to show the Jews that the Old Testament system and priesthood were types, symbols or schoolmasters pointing to heavenly systems and spiritual truths—not to be confused with the real thing.

 10 The law is only a shadow of the good things that are coming–not the realities themselves.
 For this reason it can never, by the same sacrifices repeated endlessly year after year, make perfect those who draw near to worship.
 (Hebr 10:1 NIV)